pyladin/nodemusic/README.md

 npm install
 ```

+## Usage example
-6. Start the server script on the server
+1. Start the server script on the server
 ```sh
 npm start
 ```

-7. Start the client script on the client
+2. Start the client script on the client
 ```sh
 node client.js
 ```

-## Usage example
-> To be written

 ## Release History
 * 0.0.1